0xn3va/cheat-sheets/Web Application/Command Injection/parameters-injection.md

 ### git dependency

-One of the sources of gems for `bundler` are git repositories with a gem's source code.
-Since a git repositories contains a source code `bundler` builds it before installing.
+One of the sources of gems for `bundler` is git repositories with a gem's source code.
+Since a git repository contains a source code `bundler` builds it before installing.
 Therefore, you can write an arbitrary code that will be executed when running `bundle install`.

 {% hint style="info" %}
 You can execute an arbitrary code using both [gemspec](#gem-build) file and [native extensions](#extensions)